Kochurovskyi/dual-rag/README.md

 - **Search Parameters**:
   - `search_depth="advanced"` for better content extraction
   - `max_results=5` for more comprehensive results
-  - Query enhancement: Automatically adds "LangGraph" context if not present
+  - Query enhancement: Intelligently adds "LangGraph" context only for specific technical questions (not for general topics)

 **Usage:**
 - Used in `web_search` node for real-time information retrieval
-- Results are graded for relevance using LLM
+- Results are graded for relevance using LLM with strict criteria (must actually answer the question)
-- **Smart Fallback**: If all results are filtered as irrelevant, system uses them anyway (less strict filtering)
+- **Smart Fallback**: If graded results don't answer the question, system falls back to ungraded results
+- **Improved Generation**: Generates helpful answers even when documents don't fully answer, explaining what they do contain
 - Fallback mechanism when vector store has no relevant documents
 - Pure LLM fallback if no web search results available